angband/angband/docs/hacking/borg.rst

 When you first run the Borg it may move very slowly.
 This is often due to the game's ``base delay factor``, a general setting that affects all animations.
-To speed up the Borg, you can reduce this value.
+To speed up the Borg you can decrease this value:

 1. Press ``=`` to open the main options menu
 2. Press ``d`` to change the ``delay factor``